Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Effect of finite Reynolds number

-As a practical example, Fig. \ref{fig:corrected}(b) shows the exponent correction for turbulent TA signals.
-The signals represent a range of positions within a wind tunnel boundary layer above both smooth and rough surfaces \cite{Heisel2020}.
-The results for $\beta(\alpha_e)$ align with the expected linear relation and exhibit reduced scatter compared to $\beta(\alpha)$.
-The observed range in $\beta$ is due to the Reynolds number of the experiment, which is insufficient for a distinct self-similar region to emerge in the spectrum, particularly for the wall-normal velocity component.
-The effective exponent $\alpha_e$ in Fig. \ref{fig:corrected}(b) successfully accounts for this limitation.
+As a practical example, Fig. \ref{fig8}(d) shows the correction of $\alpha$ for measured turbulent TA signals.
+The signals were acquired from a range of positions within a wind tunnel boundary layer above both smooth and rough surfaces \cite{Heisel2020}.
+The results for the spectrum exponent $\beta_{TA}(\alpha_e)$ align with the expected linear relation and exhibit reduced scatter compared to $\beta_{TA}(\alpha)$.
+The observed difference in $\beta_{TA}$ between the streamwise and wall-normal velocity components is due to the smaller integral length for the wall-normal component, leading to a narrower inertial subrange and a greater effect of truncation.
+The effective exponent $\alpha_e$ in Fig. \ref{fig8}(d) successfully accounts for this difference.

-The discrepancy between $\beta(\alpha)$ in Fig. \ref{fig:corrected}(b) and $\beta=3-\alpha$ has been previously explained as an effect of intermittency.
-Specifically, the correction $\beta = 3-\mu/2 - \alpha$ was proposed \citep{Bershadskii2004}.
-The present simulations demonstrate that $\beta = 3 - \alpha$ is applicable to intermittent, self-similar processes governed by an unbounded power law.
-Adjusting the unbounded power law in Fig. \ref{fig:spectrum} for intermittency would lead to incorrect results.
-Rather, the relations between the power law statistics and $PDF(\tau)$ must consider the effective exponent $\alpha_e$ in Eq. \eqref{eq:effective} resulting from a truncated distribution.
-The success of the correction in Fig. \ref{fig:corrected} demonstrates that the distortion of the survival function propagates to statistics based on the simulated signals, and that the resulting parameters $D$, $\beta$, and $\mu$ depend on the survival function and its effective exponent $1-\alpha_e$.
+The discrepancy between $\beta_{TA}(\alpha)$ in Fig. \ref{fig8}(d) and $\beta_{TA}=3-\alpha$ has been previously explained as an effect of intermittency.
+Specifically, the correction $\beta_{TA} = 3-\mu_{TA}/2 - \alpha$ was proposed \citep{Bershadskii2004}.
+The present simulations demonstrate that $\beta_{TA} = 3 - \alpha$ is applicable to intermittent, self-similar processes governed by an unbounded power law.
+Adjusting the unbounded power law in Fig. \ref{fig4} for intermittency would lead to incorrect results.
+Rather, the relations between the power law statistics and $PDF(\tau)$ must consider the effective exponent $\alpha_e$ in Eq. \eqref{eq13} resulting from a finite Reynolds number.
+The success of the correction in Fig. \ref{fig8} demonstrates that the distortion of the survival function propagates to statistics based on the simulated signals, and that the resulting parameters $D_1$, $\beta_{TA}$, and $\mu_{TA}$ depend on the survival function and its effective exponent $1-\alpha_e$.